dschweim/WeakSupervisionForPopulismDetection/README.md

 ### Output
 The folder *Output* contains the results from each Code file:

+### runs
+The folder *runs* contains caches of the employed Transformer models.

 ### Code
 All files can be run from within the 'main.py' file.
 To this end, corresponding indicators have to be set to true.
 The following Python files are included in this repo:

 - `BERT_Classifier.py`
-- `BT_Corpus_Generator.py`: Code for generating a suitable corpus in csv-format of the Bundestag plenary minutes using the *BT_OpenData* files.
+- `BT_Corpus_Generator.py`: Code for generating a suitable corpus in csv-format of the Bundestag plenary minutes using the *BT_OpenData* files
 - `Dict_Generator.py`
 - `Labeling_Framework.py`
 - `Labeling_Functions.py`
-- `NCCR_Corpus_Generator.py`: Code for generating a suitable corpus in csv-format of the Bundestag plenary minutes using the *NCCR_Content* files.
+- `NCCR_Corpus_Generator.py`: Code for generating a suitable corpus in csv-format of the Bundestag plenary minutes using the *NCCR_Content* files